-- For applicants at the February 9 deadline, January 1, 2024; or - For applicants at the July 6 deadline, June 1, 2024.

-7. Project Director:

-Provide contact information, including an email address that will be valid through the announcement date for your category.
-Optional: Select a Prefix (e.g., Ms., Mr.)

-8. Primary Contact/Grant Administrator:

-Provide the requested information for the individual who should be contacted on matters involving this application and the administration of any grant that may be awarded.
+- For applicants at the February 15 deadline, January 1, 2025; or - For applicants at the July 11 deadline, June 1, 2025. - 7.
+Project Director: Provide contact information, including an email address that will be valid through the announcement date for your category.
+Optional: Select a Prefix (e.g., Ms., Mr.) - 8.
+Primary Contact/Grant Administrator: Provide the requested information for the individual who should be contacted on matters involving this application and the administration of any grant that may be awarded.
 For colleges and universities, this person is often a Sponsored Research, Sponsored Programs, or Contracts and Grants Officer.
 For the Telephone number field, use the following format: 000-000-0000.
 Optional: Select a Prefix (e.g., Ms., Mr.)

-This individual may be the same as the Project Director.
-If this is the case, you may check the "Same as Project Director" box and not repeat information that you have already provided in Item 7.
+If this individual is the same as the Project Director, you may check the "Same as Project Director" box and not repeat information that you have already provided in Item 7.
 If the Primary Contact/Grant Administrator is the same as the Authorizing Official, complete all items under both 8 and 9 even though there will be some repetition.

-9. Authorized Representative:

-Enter the requested information for the AOR (Authorized Organization Representative) who is authorized to submit this application to Grants.gov.
+9. Authorized Representative: Enter the requested information for the AOR (Authorized Organization Representative) who is authorized to submit this application to Grants.gov.
 Optional: Select a Prefix (e.g., Ms., Mr.)

 The AOR must have the legal authority to obligate your organization (e. g., be a senior member of the staff such as an Executive Director, Director of Development).
-See specific requirements for who can serve as an AOR for colleges and universities.
+See the NEA's General Terms and Conditions for who can serve as an AOR for colleges and universities.
 Contractors/consultants, including grant writers, or administrative support staff cannot serve as an AOR.